NBISweden/sauron/README.md

 Paulo Czarnewski

-This is a repo for easily running single cell data analysis on UPPMAX via slurm queueing system.
+This is a repo for easily running single cell data analysis on UPPMAX via SLURM queueing system.

 Please check the complete manual for further reading: https://single-cell-analysis.readthedocs.io/en/latest/index.html